WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 # Challenge Transports

 A DID Auth challenge may be delivered by a _relying party_ to an _identity owner_ in different ways.
-DID Auth defines a few common ways this can be done.
+DID Auth defines a few common ways how this can be done.

 ## DID Auth service endpoint